Monastic community of Mount Athos

 On 26 May 2008, five Moldovans illegally entered Greece by way of Turkey, ending up in the monastic community.
 Four of these migrants were women.
 The monks forgave them for trespassing and informed them that the area was forbidden to females.[34]

-In January 2008 about a dozen Greek women violated the 1,000-year ban on females during a protest over disputed land.
-The demonstrators, totalling some 1,000, were opposing claims by five of the community’s monasteries to some 8,100 hectares (20,000 acres) of land on the nearby Chalkidiki peninsula.[35]
+In 2008 a group of Greek women contravened the 1,000-year ban on females on the mount during a protest after five monasteries laid claim to 8,100 hectares (20,000 acres) of land on the nearby Chalkidiki peninsula.
+About 10 women jumped over the border fence spent about 20 minutes on the monastery territory, being joined by MP Litsa Ammanatidou-Paschalidou.[34]

 View of Dafni